 Crime is a violation of people and relationships

-Violations cause harm and create obligations
+Violations create obligations

 Justice involves victims, offenders, and community members in an effort to put things right

 Central focus is that victimís needs are met and offenders take responsibility for repairing harm

 Who did it?